SilkRose/Pony/stories/creative-freedom/creative-freedom.md

 I look away again and trail my eyes along the thousands of tiny, almost imperceptible details throughout the library.
 "Any unnoticed design flaws, any minuscule color mismatches, any fabric choices that could've been better.
 I spend so much time now nitpicking my own work, constantly trying to enhance or improve what I already have, it takes me days to make any progress!"

 Twilight laughs softly.
 "I think I know what you mean, Rarity.
 I felt the same way back in magic school, always striving to make my spells faster and stronger and more efficient.
 Like I told you before though, eventually I learned to appreciate the beauty of learning and crafting instead of just making a better end product."

+As more tears fall from my face, I hold Twilight tighter.
+An almost imperceptible chuckle escaping my lips.
+"Thank you, Twilight, you are a great friend.
+Also, what am I to do about my slowed pace?
+It takes me so long to make a dress that I fear ponies might stop coming to me.
+When I work now, I go hours without making any progress, I just stare at what I've made and nitpick every little detail, unable to make the conscience effort to fix it."